ediparquantum/VeriQuEST.jl/paper/paper.md

 # Optional fields if submitting to a AAS journal too, see this blog post:
 # https://blog.joss.theoj.org/2018/12/a-new-collaboration-with-aas-publishing
-aas-doi: 10.3847/xxxxx <- update this with the DOI from AAS once you know it.
+#aas-doi: 10.3847/xxxxx <- update this with the DOI from AAS once you know it.
-aas-journal: Astrophysical Journal <- The name of the AAS journal.
+#aas-journal: Astrophysical Journal <- The name of the AAS journal.
-#pandoc paper.md --pdf-engine=pdflatex --from=markdown --output=paper.tex --bibliography=paper.bib --metadata link-citations=true

 ---

 # Summary